 1. Keep your invention confidential

 First do no harm — keep your idea or concept confidential.
-Discussing your invention with others before filing for patent protection may negatively impact your ability to obtain patent protection in the U.S. In addition, any disclosure of your invention may bar patent protection outside the U.S.
+Discussing your invention with anyone, other than your patent attorney, before filing for patent protection may negatively impact your ability to obtain patent protection in the U.S. In addition, any disclosure of your invention may bar patent protection abroad.

 Even after you file for patent protection, you should only disclose your invention to those that have signed a confidentiality agreement.
-Remember anyone is generally free to use your idea or concept without consequence absent a confidentiality agreement, or until a patent is actually issued.
-Simply applying for patent protection does not provide any enforcement rights in the U.S. So until your patent application issues as a U.S. patent, you will have to rely on trade secret or contract law to protect your invention.
+Remember anyone is generally free to use your idea or concept without consequence absent a confidentiality agreement and until a patent is actually issued.
+Simply applying for patent protection does not provide any enforcement rights in the U.S. So until your patent application issues as a U.S. patent, you will have to rely on trade secret and contract law to protect your invention.

-Thus, keep your invention confidential.
-If you want to disclose your invention to a third party, make sure a confidentiality agreement is in effect before you disclose your invention to the third party.
+Thus, it is recommended t to keep your invention confidential.
+However, if you desire to share your idea with a third party, it is recommended that a confidentiality agreement is signed before you disclose your idea to the third party.

-Before you apply for a patent, you should perform a patentability search to help determine whether your invention is new.
-Also, a patent search will help to point out the boundaries of your invention as compared to the prior art.
-While there is never a guarantee that a patent search will unearth all prior art relevant to your invention, it should provide more certainty whether your invention is new.
+While there is never a guarantee that a patent search will unearth all prior art relevant to your invention, it should provide about 70% certainty whether your invention is patentable or not based on an examination of prior-art publications.

-An ideal time to perform a patentability search is after you file a provisional application, but before you file your non-provisional patent application.
+An ideal time to perform a patentability search and obtain a patentability opinion is after a first Provisional-Patent Application is filed, but before the time and expense of preparing and filing for a non-provisional patent application.

 About the Author: